 North Dakota also participated in another Lumina project, Best Practices in Statewide Articulation and Transfer Systems, which seeks to develop a deeper understanding of how states coordinate their articulation and transfer programs for students who move from two-year to four-year institutions, focusing on strategies that increase access to and success in higher education.

-Additionally, four institutions and the North Dakota University System are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
+Additionally, Mayville State University, Minot State University, North Dakota State University, Valley City State University, and the University of North Dakota are part of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
 Another WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The North Dakota University System, Williston State College, Bismarck State College, Dakota College–Bottineau, Lake Region State College, and North Dakota State College of Science are members.
+Williston State College is a member.